btoo/noverlap/README.md

 // instantiate noverlap instance const noverlap = Noverlap()

-// or instantiate noverlap with two configurations that will determine whether or not two async function executions are overlapping with each other:
+// or instantiate noverlap with configurations that will determine whether or not two async function executions are overlapping with each other:
 // 1. a hash function of the async function parameters
+// 2. a lookup function that returns a direct reference to the key when determining whether or not a hash has already been addded as a key. useful for when you've lost the reference to certain keys (eg storing objects or arrays as keys)
-// 2. a wait time that will start on each execution of an async function and reset with every overlapping execution
+// 3. a wait time that will start on each execution of an async function and reset with every overlapping execution
 // the following are the default configurations: const noverlap = Noverlap(
   // the first parameter will be considered the hash of the async function asyncFnArgs => asyncFnArgs[0],
+  // find a direct reference to the hash that will be looked up as the key in map.get(key) (map, hash) => {
+    if (map.has(hash)) return hash;
+    return false;
+  },
   // wait 420ms to see if another execution of the async function is overlapping with an existing one 420
 )